 We have an extensive network of maintenance personnel and sub-contractors to handle any emergency on your property, day or night.
 We are on call 24 hours a day 365 days a year.

-Over 50% of rental agreements are for one year.
-Other agreements range from six to eighteen months.
+Our minimum recommended lease is one year.
 At the end of the lease term the owner can decide to renew to the resident (if the resident wishes to remain), vacate the resident, or allow the resident to remain month-to-month.
-If the market has changed the owner can raise the rent at lease end.
+If the market has changed the owner can raise the rent at the end of the lease period.

 The resident is responsible for the rent for the term of the lease.
-If residents leave before the termination date they will be charged for rent until the home is re-rented.
-We, on behalf of the owner, will do everything possible to re-rent the home and minimize the residents’ cost.
+If residents leave before the termination date, they will be charged for rent until the home is re-rented.
+RPM, on behalf of the owner, will do everything possible to re-rent the home and minimize the residents’ cost.

 A refundable security deposit taken at move-in is usually sufficient to handle the minor damage caused by residents.
 Residents with excellent credit and references seldom cause significant damage.
 If the resident leaves the property owing money for rent and/or damages they will be billed.
 If they do not pay, we use a national collection agency to collect monies owed.
 This collection agency charges a fee for their service.
 We do not pursue judgments on former tenants because the collection activity is a better collection method.